1Genevieve/Survival-Analysis/README.md

-# Survival Analysis in R: Analyses Packages and Functions
+# Survival Analysis in R: Analyses, Packages and Functions

 ## Kaplan-Meier Analysis
 The KM analysis is the most basic of the analyses -- it estimates survival probabilities and generates a KM curve.
 To be useful, you must use the survival probabilities to compare survival between groups, visualize survival curves, and identify potential differences in survival patterns.